Insurers could lose billions if coronavirus prompts Olympics cancelation

 Insurance sources say policies for most major sporting events are underwritten by Lloyd’s of London or the broader London commercial insurance market.

-Lloyd’s insurer Beazley said in an infographic that event cancellation insurance for the 2014 and 2018 soccer World Cups covered potential losses of $1.25-1.5 billion.
+Lloyd’s insurer Beazley BEZG.L said in an infographic that event cancellation insurance for the 2014 and 2018 soccer World Cups covered potential losses of $1.25-1.5 billion.

 Beazley and Tokio Marine Kiln (TMK) are among Lloyd’s insurers to have insured or reinsured the Olympics in the past.